 2. Keep Records of All Communication

+Document every interaction you have with CBE, whether by phone, email, or mail.
 Maintaining detailed records is a powerful tool if any disputes or discrepancies arise.
-Documenting your conversations can protect you and make clarifying or adjusting any agreements easier if needed.
+Documenting your conversations can protect you and make it easier to clarify or adjust any agreements if needed.

 3. Direct All Payments to the IRS or U.S. Treasury

-- Always use IRS payment methods, such as paying online via the IRS Direct Pay system, mailing a check to the appropriate IRS address, or arranging payments through IRS-approved electronic options.
+Even though CBE manages your account, your payments must be made out to the US Treasury, not CBE.
+CBE can help you facilitate payments, using IRS payment methods, such as paying online via the IRS Direct Pay system, mailing a check to the appropriate IRS address, or arranging payments through IRS-approved electronic options.

 4. Understand Payment Options Through CBE